ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

     the AS grants access to the information in the form of [access tokens](#response-token) to the client instance.
-    Note that [direct subject information](#response-subject) is not generally applicable in this use case, as their is no user involved.
+    Note that [direct subject information](#response-subject) is not generally applicable in this use case, as there is no user involved.

 3. The client instance [uses the access token](#use-access-token) to call the RS.

-4. The RS validates the token and returns an appropriate response for the API.
+4. The RS validates the access token and returns an appropriate response for the API.

 An example set of protocol messages for this method can be found in {{example-no-user}}.